Characters: Children of Time

 - Tomboy and Girly Girl: With her late BFF.
 You can guess which one she is.

 - Took a Level in Badass:

-- Levels up between appearances in the series (the space of only one episode, but two years in her timeline) to Badass Bookworm for the start of the finale.
+- Levels up between appearances in the series (the space of two episodes, but two years in her timeline) to Badass Bookworm for the start of the finale.

 - Levels up further during Frozen Time.

 - Tsundere: Type B. Does her best to be a good friend to Holmes, very much in love with him but convinced that he'll never return her feelings.
 However, when he starts angering her, it doesn't take much for her to slip into "tsun" mode.

 - Walking Spoiler: Used to both comedic and angsty effect.